Bitter Moon Blu-ray Movie

 There is only one standard audio track on this Blu-ray release: English DTS-HD Master Audio 2.0.
 Optional English SDH subtitles are provided for the main feature.

 Most unfortunately, the audio track is incorrectly pitched, so this made it virtually impossible for me to view the film.
 I am very sensitive to PAL-elevated audio (in English) and here the difference is substantial.
-During the first conversation at the table all of the actors basically have helium-spiked voices, but the music is also off by a lot.
+During the first conversation at the table, all of the actors basically have helium-spiked voices, but the music is also off by a lot.
 (Sam Brown and George Michael's famous hits are completely off-key).
 I checked my DVD release and the obvious was immediately confirmed -- different pitch, different running times.

 Bitter Moon Blu-ray Movie, Special Features and Extras 3.0 of 5

-• Commentary - critic Troy Howarth sgares a lot of interesting information about the conception, narrative construction and style of Bitter Moon.
+• Commentary - critic Troy Howarth shares a lot of interesting information about the conception, narrative construction and style of Bitter Moon.
 Also, there are good comments about the critical reception of the film as well as the changing attitudes toward it.
 It is a very good commentary, and I liked it a lot.
 It was recorded exclusively for Kino Lorber.

 • An Indecent Proposal - in this new video interview, Peter Coyote recalls how he was contacted by Roman Polanski and eventually brought on board to play the character of Oscar in Bitter Moon.
 Also, there are very good comments about the film's eroticism and sense of humor, as well as its reception.
 The interview was conducted exclusively for Kino Lorber.
 In English, not subtitled.
 (26 min, 1080p).